deco3500/newsbias/README.md

 *What is your project and what dilemma does it aim to address.
 It should outline a news dilemma and how your project will address it.*

 In March 2016, the Government tabled changes to media ownership rules set out in the Broadcasting Services Act 1992 (Cth).
-The changes proposed to repeal the “2/3 cross media ownership” and “75% reach” rules respectively, citing a need for “traditional” platforms (Commercial Television/Radio, most Newspapers), to have greater flexibility to respond to increased pressure from “new” forms of media (i.e. online).
+The changes proposed to repeal the “2/3 cross media ownership” and “75% reach” rules respectively, citing a need for “traditional” platforms (Commercial Television/Radio, most Newspapers), to have greater flexibility to respond to increased pressure from “new” forms of media (i.e. online) ("Clayton Utz", 2016).

 Although these changes do not specifically apply to online publications, they reinforce the ever-evolving landscape of media ownership in Australia.
-Data published by the Australian Communications and Media Authority (ACMA) show that 9 individuals hold the majority of media outlets in Australia ("'Media Interests' snapshot | ACMA", 2016).
-The selection of senior editorial staff is often closely managed, and accusations of bias are not uncommon given the numerous private interests the owners hold.
+Data published by the Australian Communications and Media Authority (ACMA) show that 9 individuals hold the majority of media outlets in Australia ("ACMA", 2016).
+The selection of senior editorial staff is often closely managed (McKnight, 2012), and accusations of bias are not uncommon given the numerous private interests the owners hold ("'Hobbs, M., McKnight D (2016)'").

-The data provided by the ACMA is useful, but lacks granularity and is only available from a “top-down” perspective.
+While the data provided by the ACMA is useful, it lacks granularity and is only available from a “top-down” perspective.
 There is no functionality for a user who wants to interrogate a specific publication or website (i.e. search from the “bottom-up”).
+The fragmented nature of digital publications serves to broaden the gap between the data on media ownership and the articles themselves.

+Our app will connect the available information directly with the article being read; a consumer can draw their own informed conclusion as to the presence of bias.
+Presenting the information at the point of delivery will bridge the disconnect between an article and the ownership / editorial structure underpinning it's authorship.

 ## 2. Concept

 *Identify the target users/audience and what makes your idea different from existing solutions.*

 News Bias is a web app that will highlight ownership, key stakeholders, reach, and a crowdsourced trust rating for news web sites that users search for.
+The app pairs with a Chrome extension that detects and notifies a user when they browse a site within the app's database.

-There are two main parts to the web app: Search and Fact Check.
+There are two main components to the web app: Search/Ownership Profile and Fact Check.

-### 2.1 Search
+### 2.1 Search / Ownership Profile
-Users can enter a web address (whole site or specific article) to search for the details of that news outlet.
-They will be presented with ownership, key stakeholders and reach data for that news site.
+Users simply enter a URL (base URL or a direct link to an article) and are presented with a profile of ownership, key stakeholders and reach for that news site.

 A crowdsourced trust rating is also shown and users have the option to contribute to the trust rating.
+The rating is clearly presented as a __reflection of public opinion__.

-If the site has no data, users can submit for it to be added to our database.
+If a site has no data, users can submit for it to be added to our database.
+All results can be shared via social media such as Facebook, Twitter, etc.

 ### 2.2 Fact Check
-User can submit a quote and a link to an article to be fact checked by a team of vetted volunteers.
-Results are displayed publically and requester is emailed.
+User can submit a quote and a link to an article to be fact checked by a team of community leaders i.e. "Fact Checkers".
+Users can apply to become fact-checkers via a form on the website.
+Articles will be given a "rating", computed by a series of weighted parameters which 3 members of the fact-checking team must answer independently.

 **Possible guidelines/parameters for fact check**
-* Is the content factually correct (All aspects / most aspects / few aspects / no aspects)
+* Is the content factually correct?
+(All aspects / most aspects / few aspects / no aspects)
-* Have aspects been presented in an even and balanced manner (Both sides evenly considered / Some degree of bias / Large degree of bias)
+* Have aspects been presented in an even and balanced manner?
+(Both sides evenly considered / Some degree of bias / Large degree of bias)
 * Is the headline reflective of the article’s content (i.e. is it clickbait?)
-* How sensational is the tone (Heavily sensationalised and exaggerated / Somewhat sensationalised and exaggerated / Generally not sensationalised)
+* How sensational is the tone?
+(Heavily sensationalised and exaggerated / Somewhat sensationalised and exaggerated / Generally not sensationalised)

+Results from the 3 are averaged and computed into a rating (e.g. A - F) which is then displayed publically.
+Once enough data is collected, the rating will be displayed as an additional component of the ownership profile in 2.1, reflective of the outlet's overall trustworthiness.

+The site's community (including the submitter) can offer their own commentary in this section.
+As with the ownership profile, results for individual articles can be shared on social media.

 ### 2.3 Strech goals
 * A further breakdown of the trust rating by non-identifiable demographics, e.g. 34% conservatives vs 65% liberals find a source trustworthy.
 * Chrome extension for users to check sites as they encounter them without having to navigate to a seperate site
+* Ability for text-based searching terms other than a URL - such as a journalist, organisation, owner, etc.

 ### 2.4 Audience
+Our solution is aimed at heavy consumers of news, particularly those who take more than a passing interest in the origin of content they consume.
-Our solution is aimed at people who are interested in who owns their news and how that might affect the bias of the news they read regularly
+Those who are interested in who owns their news and how that might affect the bias of the news they read regularly will be the "primary" audience for the app.
+These users will visit the site, or install the extension directly.
+The ability to share results via social media will serve to engage those who lack the motivation/interest to seek the information directly.
+This casual audience can be considered the "secondary" audience for the app, and will visit the site via links shared on social media.

 ## 3. Team